up1/microservice-workshop/README.md

 8. Tracing with Jaeger and Opentracing
 9. Monitoring (Preometheus and Grafana)
 10. Logging
-11. Event sourcing
-12. CQRS (Command Query Responsibility Segregation)
+11. CQRS (Command Query Responsibility Segregation)